Sam Winchester: Yeah. Good luck killing Death. (beat) Remember when we used to just...hunt wendigos? How simple things were?

 - When Doctor Who began, many of the stories centered around the TARDIS crew landing in an otherwise ordinary Earth setting and lacked any real Sci-Fi elements beyond the TARDIS crew; for example, the first serial dealt with one member of a tribe of cavemen trying to usurp power from another.
 After the first couple of Doctors, however, such human villains were largely displaced, and every storyline was obligated to feature some sort of alien presence or something, though human Corrupt Corporate Executives, Mad Scientists, President Evils and General Rippers continued to pop up and still do.

 - Smallville, for a long, long while, kept its villains limited to two simple categories: normal human beings (usually with access to Green Rocks), and people who were granted superhuman abilities by those Green Rocks.
 It wasn't until the fourth season that a few villains started turning up with non-kryptonite based abilities.
 This jumped up a notch in season five, when Brainiac (an alien-built robot) was made the Big Bad and a few evil Kryptonians showed up to hassle Clark.
 The number of alien adversaries has only increased from there, with meteor freaks, once the staple villains on the show, reduced to a handful of appearances.
 However, since the alien baddies are usually able to go toe-to-toe with Clark physically, rather than getting taken down with one punch, most fans haven't complained.
 Particularly as the sheer number of people in this small town who gained superpowers was making it implausible that people wouldn't learn Clark Kent was from Smallville and immediately think: I wonder if he has superpowers.

 - Stargate SG-1 First there's the Goa'uld, who have their own Sorting Algorithm of Evil.
 But eventually they lose place to more formidable villains like The Replicators or The Ori, by the end of the show the Goa'uld are almost finished and a Goa'uld plot is more seen like a minor break from bigger story arcs involving meaner villains.

 - There's also the manner in which demons are disposed of.
 In the early seasons, the brothers have to do lengthy exorcisms to get rid of one, and that only sends it back to Hell for a time, free to come back anytime.
 The McGuffin in the first season is a special, unique gun that can kill a demon permanently.
 The catch is that the gun has only 6 bullets - the brothers can't afford to miss.
 It's the only thing in the world that can kill a demon.
 They tell us so.
 Repeatedly.
 That is, until they're given a knife that does just that, whenever they want.
 And shortly thereafter the gun gets modified to fire as many bullets as they like.
 It gets even worse when Sam learns how to exorcise or even kill a demon with his mind.
-Demons were retired for Lucifer after Sam killed the first and presumably one of if not the most powerful demons, by pointing at her.
+Demons were retired for Lucifer after Sam killed the first and presumably one of the, if not the, most powerful demons, by pointing at her.
 Yeah, they kind of had to switch up at that point.
 Lampshaded when, in the season 4 episode "In The Beginning", Dean goes back in time and is called crazy for suggesting they try to kill a demon.
 By season 4, Dean and Sam had already racked up a considerable demon body count.

 - This is a common trope in video games in general.
 The new areas that the player goes through usually bring with them new types of enemies that may gradually replace the ones of previous areas.